openfoodfacts/openfoodfacts-cordova-app/README.md

 ### For everyone

-Data about food is of public interest and has to be open.
+Data about beauty products is of public interest and has to be open.
 The complete database is published as open data and can be reused by anyone and for any use.
 Check-out the cool reuses or make your own!
 - <https://world.openfoodfacts.org>

 ### Translate Open Food Facts in your language